Marzuk-M/walk-e/README.md

 By Ajay Bukkaraya, Araf Ahmed Alam, Marzuk Mashrafe and Samet Sag

-A mobile phone application that encourages walking through picture challenges
+A mobile phone application that encourages walking through outdoor activities.

 Technologies Used
 -----